tingtron/hiring-engineers/blog/blog.md

 ## Error Events created by Datadog Monitor

-It is a good idea to receive a notification that error rate exceeds a certain threashold, to incidate potential problems and allow responding to the situation.
+It is a good idea to receive a notification that error rate exceeds a certain threashold, to indicate potential problems and allow responding to the situation.

 Datadog has an easy to use interface to create complex monitoring scenarios.
 Here we create a monitor for error events when the number of errors exceeds 500.

 ![Error Monitor](090_Hot_Error_Monitor.png)

-The resulsting Error Events and the related automatic Error Resolution notification appear in the the Datadog Events area.
+The resulting Error Events and the related automatic Error Resolution notification appear in the Datadog Events area.

 ![Error Event](092_Hot_Error_Event.png)